erenyavas/LibraryManagement/README.md

 # Library Management System

 This C# application provides a system for managing a school library.
-This document explains the steps required to run and use the project.
+This document explains the steps required to run, features and functionalities the project.

 ## Getting Started